 Don't ask for payment details upfront

 The SaaS world has started to move away from requiring credit cards before signing up for trials, reducing this barrier.
-Now, many SaaS companies simply create an account for their customers without collecting any money until after the trial is over.
+Now, many SaaS companies create an account for their customers without collecting any money until after the trial is over.
 This means more people sign up and use their products without dropping off at the first hurdle—the payment form.

 Let users know what they'll get